What Is A Customer Data Platform (CDP)?

 Even better, you can create dynamic customer segments, sending out specific, personalized messages to your buyers when they take action on your site today.
 If you know Buyer A just made their first purchase, you can automatically send out a welcome message offering them a coupon on their second purchase and showing off products in a similar line to the one they’ve already bought.
 Then, you can coordinate a Facebook and Google ad campaign with the same message, continuing to push for that all-important repeat purchase.

 But again, customer lifecycle marketing always depends on the quality of the data behind it.
 If you have errors in your customer data, this type of specific lifecycle marketing can be risky.
 If you don’t know the data on your customers is accurate, marketing to a new buyer or a repeat customer could easily go awry.
-All of your marketing success relies on identity resolution, which allows you to have a reliable database of information about your buyers.
+All of your marketing success relies on user resolution, which allows you to have a reliable database of information about your buyers.

 Tea Forte Drives Business With CDP-Powered CRM